Our Review Process

 Hyperglycemia or high blood glucose means excessive amounts of blood sugar in the bloodstream, and this condition is associated with diabetes.
 It is caused due to the lack of insulin in the body or when the insulin is not functioning properly.
 Causes of high blood glucose can be excessive food intake, less physical activity, illness, and stress.
 It is crucial to diagnose and treat this medical condition before it becomes too severe and causes complications.
 One way to keep it in check is by regularly testing the blood glucose levels in diabetic patients.
+Also know can diabetes be reversed.

 The normal blood glucose levels in a body range from 80 to 130 mg/dL.
 Levels of sugar in the blood that are higher than this range indicate hyperglycemia, but the symptoms are not visible until after a few weeks.
 They slowly develop when the levels increase to 180 to 200 mg/dL.